 Qualified applicants must hold either a baccalaureate degree (BA, BS) or a professional degree (DVM, MD, etc.) from an accredited institution in the United States.
 Applicants trained outside the U.S. should hold equivalent degrees from a recognized institution whose requirements for the baccalaureate or professional degrees are substantially equivalent to those at Iowa State University.
-Before applying to the Veterinary Preventive Medicine program, please review the program information below and the university requirements for U.S. applicants and international applicants.
+Before applying to the VDPAM program, please review the program information below and the university requirements for U.S. applicants and international applicants.

 The following materials should be submitted through the online application system:

 - Graduate application with statement of purpose describing background, research interests, and career objectives.

 - General GRE score report.
 There is no minimum qualifying GRE score.

 - TOEFL/IELTS (nonnative English speakers only).
 The English proficiency minimum for these exams are:

 TOEFL Paper (PBT) 550 TOEFL Internet (iBT) 79 IELTS 6.5

 Qualified applicants will be accepted into the program only after the graduate student has been accepted by a major professor.
 Potential applicants are encouraged to research the VDPAM faculty and contact those with similar research interest prior to submitting an application.